grafana/loki/docs/architecture.md

 [Dynamo-style](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf)
 quorum consistency on reads and writes.
-This means that the distributor will wait for a positive response of at least one half plus one of the ingesters to send the sample to before responding to the user.
+This means that the distributor will wait for a positive response of at least one half plus one of the ingesters to send the sample to before responding to the client that initiated the send.

 ### Ingester